Iowa-class battleship: 1980s reactivation/modernization

 In 1980, Ronald Reagan was elected president on a promise to build up the US military as a response to the increasing military power of the Soviet Union.
-The Soviet Navy was commissioning the Kirov class of missile cruisers, the largest type of surface combatant since World War II.
+The Soviet Navy was commissioning the of missile cruisers, the largest type of surface combatant since World War II.
 As part of Reagan's 600-ship Navy policy and as a counter to the Kirov class, the US Navy began reactivating the four Iowa-class units and modernizing them for service.